i-am-naveen-m-j/i-am-naveen-m-j/README.md

 - 👀 I’m interested in Cloud, DevOps & Project Management
 - 🌱 I’m working as Cloud and QA Engineer at Acel solutions pvt ltd.
 - 📫 You can reach me on LinkedIn - (https://rb.gy/3n3n)
-- 📫 You can reach me on LinkedIn - [Google](linkedin.com/in/i-am-naveen-m-j)
+- 📫 You can reach me on-[LinkedIn](https://www.linkedin.com/in/i-am-naveen-m-j/)

 <!---